OussamaMater/Laravel-Tips/tips/eloquent-and-database.md

 $users = User::with('latestOrder')->get();
 ```

+> You can find a practical use case, an alternative method, and a comparison between them [here](https://blog.oussama-mater.tech/laravel-eager-loading-is-bad).

 ## Laravel Tip 💡: A Cleaner Eager Loading Syntax ([⬆️](#eloquent--database-tips-cd-))

 Sometimes, when need to eager load nested relationships, and for that we the use dot notation.
 But did you know you can also pass nested arrays? 🚀